 Did you know that I.R.B.
 Law LLP has more than 15 excellent criminal defence lawyers and the numbers of our lawyers advising clients on their criminal defence are ever-increasing?
-These are quality lawyers are from various backgrounds and they have represented clients in many cases such as:
+These Singapore criminal defence lawyers are quality lawyers from various backgrounds and they have represented clients in many cases such as:

 - Outrage of Modesty;